Creative-Motion-Development/wp-plugin-disable-comments/readme.txt

 == Description ==

-<strong>Disable comments</strong> is a useful tool for administrators to manage comments.
+<strong>Disable comments</strong> plugin is a useful tool for blog or site administrators that allows fully disabling or hiding comments for any post types, pages or attachments.

-Our plugin allows administrators to fully disable or hide the comments on the site in all posts, pages, attachments.
-It remove all comment related features and options.
-All related items in the admin panel will be removed (from the menu, dashboard, widgets).
+It removes the all comments related features and options:

+* <strong>disable comments</strong> on frontend at all;
+* <strong>remove comments</strong> option from WordPress dashboard menu;
+* <strong>hide comments</strong> option from the admin bar;
+* <strong>Turn off comments widgets.</strong>

-Completely <strong>disables all XML-RPC</strong> related functions in WordPress including pingbacks and trackbacks, and helps prevent attacks on the xmlrpc.php file.
-Lastly, it attempts to generate a 403 Denied error for requests to the /xmlrpc.php URL, but does not affect that file or your server in any way.
+In addition, this plugin can <strong>disable XML-RPC</strong> related functions in WordPress including disable pingbacks and disable trackbacks, and helps to prevent the attacks on the xmlrpc.php file.
+Lastly, it attempts to generate a “403 Denied” error for requests to the /xmlrpc.php URL, but does not affect that file or your server in any way.

-Superfluous external links from comments, which can be typed from a dozen and more for one article, do not bring anything good for promotion.
-Plugin Disable comments replaces the links of this kind of a href="http://yourdomain.com" rel="nofollow", on links of this kind span data-uri="http://yourdomain.com"
+If you want <strong>completely remove comments</strong>, you can do this individually for selected post types.
+You can easily bulk delete all WordPress comments in some clicks.
+No any other “Delete All Comments” plugins or phpMyAdmin needed.

+You can disable comments but if you decide to leave them, you need to close comments external links from the search engines.
+By default when users places comments, the WordPress adds rel=”nofollow” attribute to the comment author URL and for all links in the comments text.
+However, already for a long time, search engines ignores this and follows links.
+It makes dozens of superfluous external links from comments that are do not bring anything good for your SEO. <strong>Disable Comments</strong> plugin makes all external links in WordPress comments invisible for search engines with Javascript and improves your blog or website SEO.

+In addition, if you do not want to disable comments you may need to remove website field from the WordPress comment form.
+Note: you can remove comment author URL but this feature can be not work with some themes.

-Plugin <strong>Disabled comments</strong> uses intelligent algorithm to <strong>hide comments</strong> and <strong>delete comments</strong> you just need to do a couple of options.
+Generally, the <strong>Disable Comments</strong> plugin uses the intelligent algorithm to <strong>hide comments</strong> and <strong>remove comments</strong>.
+You just need to turn some toggles on.
-It’s makes it very simple.

-****

-If you come across any bugs or have suggestions, please use the plugin support forum.
-I can't fix it if I don't know it's broken!
-Please check the [FAQ](https://wordpress.org/plugins/comments-plus/faq/) for common issues.
+If you come across any bugs or have suggestions with <strong>Disable Comments</strong>, please use the plugin support forum.
+I cannot fix them if I do not know about!
+Please check the FAQ for common issues.

 == Frequently Asked Questions ==

-= Nothing happens after I disable comments on all posts - comment forms still appear when I view my posts. =
+= Nothing happens after I disable comments on all posts – comment forms are still appears inside my posts. =

-This is because your theme is not checking the comment status of posts in the correct way.
+That is because your theme is not checking the comment status of posts in the correct way.

-You may like to point your theme's author to [this explanation](http://www.rayofsolaris.net/blog/2012/how-to-check-if-comments-are-allowed-in-wordpress/) of what they are doing wrong, and how to fix it.
+You may like to point your theme’s author to this explanation of what they are doing wrong, and how to fix it.

-= How can I remove the text that says "comments are closed" at the bottom of articles where comments are disabled? =
+= How can I remove the text “comments are closed” at the bottom of articles when comments are disabled? =

-The plugin tries its very best to hide this (and any other comment-related) messages.
+The plugin tries to hide it (and any other comment-related elements) as well as possible.

-If you still see the message, then it means your theme is overriding this behaviour, and you will have to edit its files manually to remove it.
-Two common approaches are to either delete or comment out the relevant lines in `wp-content/your-theme/comments.php`, or to add a declaration to `wp-content/your-theme/style.css` that hides the message from your visitors.
-In either case, make you you know what you are doing!
+If you still see this message, it means that your theme is overrides this behavior and you will have to edit its files manually for fix it.
+Two common approaches are to either delete or comment out the relevant lines in wp-content/your-theme/comments.php, or to add a declaration to wp-content/your-theme/style.css that hides the message from your visitors.
+In either case, make know what you are doing!

 = I only want to disable comments on certain posts, not globally.
-What do I do? =
+What do I need to do? =

-Don't install this plugin!
+Do not install this plugin!

-Go to the edit page for the post you want to disable comments on.
-Scroll down to the "Discussion" box, where you will find the comment options for that post.
-If you don't see a "Discussion" box, then click on "Screen Options" at the top of your screen, and make sure the "Discussion" checkbox is checked.
+Go to the edit page for the post you want to disable comments.
+Scroll down to the “Discussion” box, where you will find the comment options for that post.
+If you do not see a “Discussion” box, then click on “Screen Options” at the top of your screen, and make sure the “Discussion” checkbox is checked.

-You can also bulk-edit the comment status of multiple posts from the [posts screen](https://codex.wordpress.org/Posts_Screen).
+You can also bulk-edit the comment status of multiple posts from the posts screen.

 = I want to delete comments from my database.
-What do I do? =
+What do I need to do? =

-If you change the plugin settings, you will be prompted to delete comments from the database.
+When you will change the plugin settings, you will be prompt to delete comments from the database.

 == Details ==

-The plugin provides the option to **completely disable the commenting feature in WordPress**.
-When this option is selected, the following changes are made:
+The Disable Comments plugin allows you <strong>completely disable the commenting feature in WordPress</strong>.
+When this option is on you will get the following changes:

-* <strong>Easy Enable or disable Comments </strong>
+<strong>* Easy Enable or disable Comments;</strong>
-* <strong>Disable comments globally</strong>
+<strong>* Disable comments globally;</strong>
-* <strong>Disable comments on certain Pages</strong>
+<strong>* Disable comments on certain Pages;</strong>
-* <strong>Disable comments on posts Only</strong>
+<strong>* Disable comments on posts Only;</strong>
-* <strong>Disable comments on pages Only</strong>
+<strong>* Disable comments on pages Only;</strong>
+<strong>* Disable comments for any post types;</strong>
-* <strong>Disable comments links in the Admin Menu and Admin Bar;</strong>
+<strong>* Disable comments links in the Admin Menu and Admin Bar;</strong>
-* <strong>Disable comments related sections ("Recent Comments", "Discussion" etc.) and hidden from the WordPress Dashboard;</strong>
+<strong>* Disable comments related sections (“Recent Comments”, “Discussion” etc.) and hide from the WordPress Dashboard;</strong>
-* <strong>Disable comments related widgets (so your theme cannot use them);</strong>
+<strong>* Disable comments related widgets (so your theme cannot to use them);</strong>
-* <strong>Disable comments "Discussion" settings page is hidden;</strong>
+<strong>* Disable comments “Discussion” settings page;</strong>
-* <strong>Disable comments in RSS/Atom feeds (and requests for these will be redirected to the parent post);</strong>
+<strong>* Disable comments in RSS/Atom feeds (and requests for comments RSS will be redirect to the parent post);</strong>
-* <strong>Disable X-Pingback HTTP header and removed from all pages;</strong>
+<strong>* Disable X-Pingback HTTP header and remove from all pages;</strong>
-* <strong>Disable outgoing pingbacks.</strong>
-* <strong>Replace external links</strong>
-* <strong>Remove comment form fields</strong>
+<strong>* Disable outgoing pingbacks;</strong>
+<strong>* Making comments external links “nofollow” and invisible for search engines;</strong>
+<strong>* Remove website/URL field from the comment form;</strong>
-* <strong>Remove comments, Delete comments</strong>
+<strong>* Remove comments, Delete comments in one click.</strong>

-We recently added new features in the plugin to disable comments.
-This is a <strong>Disable X-Pingback</strong> function,  <strong>Replace external links</strong>,  <strong>Remove comment form fields</strong>.
+We recently added brand new features into the <strong>Disable Comments plugin</strong>.
+These are <strong>Disable X-Pingback</strong> function, <strong>Replace external links</strong> and <strong>Remove website/url comment field</strong>.

-Some functions are taken from the following popular plugins <strong>Clearfy – disable unused features</strong>, <strong>Bulk Comments Management</strong>, <strong>Spam Comments Cleaner</strong>, <strong>Delete Comments By Status</strong>, <strong>No Page Comment</strong>, <strong>WP Disable Comments</strong>, <strong>Hide "Comments are closed"</strong>, <strong>Hide Show Comment</strong>
+Some functions was taken from the following popular plugins: <strong>Clearfy – disable unused features</strong>, <strong>Bulk Comments Management</strong>, <strong>Spam Comments Cleaner</strong>, <strong>Delete Comments By Status</strong>, <strong>No Page Comment</strong>, <strong>WP Disable Comments</strong>, <strong>Hide “Comments are closed”</strong>, <strong>Hide Show Comment</strong>.

 == Advanced Configuration ==

-Some of the plugin's behaviour can be modified by site administrators and plugin/theme developers through code:
+Site administrators and plugin/theme developers can modify some of the plugin’s behavior through the code:

-* Define `DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE` and set it to `false` to prevent the plugin from replacing the theme's comment template with an empty one.
+Define DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE and set it to false to prevent the plugin from replacing theme’s comment template with an empty one.

-These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.
+These definitions can be make either in your main wp-config.php or in your theme’s functions.php file.

 == Translations ==